ErikSom/PixiCulling/README.md

 PixiCulling.renderArea.width = 200;
 PixiCulling.renderArea.height = 300;

+PixiCulling.margin = 50; // allow extra margin arround the renderArea, usefull when setting renderArea to full screen and you dont want big objects to pop in the screen, default=0

 //here you can set the precision of the culling, lower number is more precision, don't change these during runtime PixiCulling.cellSize.x = 50;
 PixiCulling.cellSize.y = 50;